-An asset class is a collection of assets that share certain risk and return characteristics.
+An asset class is a collection of similar assets that share certain risk and return characteristics.
 Some examples are: a collection of large American stocks (known as the "Large-Cap asset class"), a collection of US Government-issued bonds, or a real estate portfolio of shopping malls.
 This categorization makes it easier to create funds dedicated to investments in similar assets with predictable risk and return characteristics.

 The basic asset classes are stocks, bonds, and cash.
 Some investors also include real estate in this category.
 There are also non-basic asset classes, known as alternative asset classes, which include commodities, private equity, venture capital, and hedge fund investments.
 Alternative asset classes often seem glamorous, but they tend to be very risky and require more specialized knowledge.

 As we’ll see later in this chapter, investments in these asset classes come in the form of funds (mutual funds or exchange trade funds (ETFs).
 Investment funds are available for just about every imaginable sub-asset class.
 Want to invest in French Aerospace?
 There’s probably a fund for that.
 Want to invest in American agricultural firms? there’s a fund for that.
 More interested in Canadian bio-tech?
 All you have to do is search and you’ll probably find some investment to match that preference.
 These specialized funds lack one important element sought-after by passive investors—they aren’t diversified.
 Generally, the more specialized the fund, the higher its fees and the greater your risk exposure.
 Passive investors don’t chase specialized funds.
 Instead, we stick with basic, low-fee, diversified ones.